mattzink7/cloudcannnon/README.md

 # Essentia

 Business template for Hugo.
-This template has been built for editing and building with [Bookshop](https://github.com/CloudCannon/bookshop) and [CloudCannon](https://cloudcannon.com/)
+This template has been built for editing and building with [Bookshop](https://github.com/CloudCannon/bookshop) and [CloudCannon](https://cloudcannon.com/).
+Built by [Insight Creative](https://insightcreative.com/).

-Disclaimer - This template has been heavily integrated with [CloudCannon](https://cloudcannon.com/), and therefore many features are specific to the CloudCannon platform and may not work with other hosting providers.
+**Disclaimer** - This template has been heavily integrated with [CloudCannon](https://cloudcannon.com/), and therefore many features are specific to the CloudCannon platform and may not work with other hosting providers.

-Disclaimer - Essentia is a template for kick starting our Hugo projects.
+**Disclaimer** - Essentia is a template for kick starting our Hugo projects.
 It's not a Hugo theme.
 Check the theme docs for more information.

 ## Features